alexandertrefz/essence/packages/website/diagnostics.md

 nor a Type.
 A native Property is exactly its annotation — `static Pi:
 Transcendental` — so without one there is nothing to declare.

+### `indistinguishable-default-parameter`

+A Parameter carrying a `= expression` default is followed by another Parameter with the same label — and every unlabelled Parameter carries the same label, none, so an unlabelled default may not be followed by any other unlabelled Parameter.

+An Argument is matched to a Parameter by its label before its Type is read, which is what lets a call's shape be worked out for every Overload candidate before any Argument is typed, and what lets Completion offer labels for a call that is still half written.
+A default lets a Parameter be skipped, and a call writing one Argument where two Parameters answer to the same label could mean either of them.
+Give one of them a label, or make the defaulted one the last of them.

+This is not a rule about defaults having to come last: `(_ a: Integer, _ b:
+Integer = 2, to x: Integer)` is legal, because `f(1, to 3)` skips `b` by the label the next Argument carries.

 ## Choices

 ### `empty-choice`